The Winthrop Primary Independent Public School Board’s role is to provide strategic guidance and monitoring of the school’s performance.

 Brad has been board Chair since 2020 and a board member since 2019.
 He has lived in Winthrop since 2009.
-Brad and wife Abby, have two daughters attending Winthrop Primary; Tess, in Year 5 and Eden, in Year 3.
+Brad and wife Abby, have two daughters attending Winthrop Primary; Tess and Eden.
 Abby is a relief teacher.

 Brad grew up on a wheat and sheep farm, before moving to Perth for high school.
 He has a Bachelor of Engineering in Information Technology (Honours) from The University of Western Australia.
 He is a Software Engineer currently employed with AEMO (Australian Energy Market Operator).
 Previously, Brad was a self-employed Software Engineer servicing the Education sector.
 Customers included: Catholic Education Western Australia, Education Department Western Australia, Association of Independent School Western Australia, The University of Western Australia and Northern Territory Department of Education.
 Prior, he worked on infrastructure projects including Western Australia Police, Woodside, BHP and International public transport projects in Hong Kong and Singapore.